GitBook vs Swimm

 Pros

-• Seamless IDE integration with VS Code and JetBrains products
+• Seamless integration with GitHub, GitLab, and Bitbucket workflows

 Cons